angular/components/src/lib/select/select.md

 The `<mat-select>` component has `role="listbox"` and options inside select have `role="option"`.

-The `<select>` offers better accessibility by supporting all the native html accessibility capability.
+The native `<select>` offers the best accessibility because it is supported directly by screen-readers.

 ### Troubleshooting